094459/newsletter-oss-projects/README.md

 [sample-code-for-a-secure-vault-using-aws-nitro-enclaves](https://aws-oss.beachgeek.co.uk/43c) - This repository contains a sample secure vault solution built using AWS Nitro Enclaves, a feature available exclusively through the AWS Nitro System hypervisor on supported Amazon EC2 instances.
 A vault solution is useful when you need to ensure sensitive data (such as Protected Health Information (PHI)/Personally Identifiable Information (PII)) is properly secured at rest and can only be decrypted through approved channels.
 Check out more details about how cool Nitro Enclaves are by reading the supporting documentation for this project, [About the AWS Nitro Enclaves Vault](https://aws-oss.beachgeek.co.uk/43b).(#203)

+**sample-genai-underwriting-workbench-demo**

+[sample-genai-underwriting-workbench-demo](https://aws-oss.beachgeek.co.uk/4h1) a demonstration project showcasing the power of Amazon Bedrock and Claude 3.7 Sonnet in transforming life insurance underwriting workflows.
+This solution leverages intelligent document processing to streamline the underwriting process by automatically extracting, analyzing, and making accessible critical information from insurance applications and related documents. (#212)

 **Sample-Model-Context-Protocol-Demos**

 [Sample-Model-Context-Protocol-Demos](https://aws-oss.beachgeek.co.uk/4bt) - this repo provides a list of examples of how to use Model Context Protocol (MCP) with AWS.
 Keep an eye on this repo as it will grow as MCP is the new hotness at the moment.(#209)